igorua/commercetools-demo-site/README.md

 #### Transform the Product Data to the right format.

+ * first formally clean the input CSV.
+This repository contains [a self-documenting `transform-csv.sh` shell script with the usually necessary steps](transform-csv.sh).
  * use [the CSV-Mapper](https://github.com/sphereio/csv-mapper/) (or a spreadsheet if you don't want to be able to reproduce the results with updated data) to
   * bring the CSV into the [format required by the CSV sync](https://github.com/sphereio/sphere-node-product-csv-sync#csv-format)
   * A lot of real-world examples can be found in the [CSV-Mapper Examples File](./csv-mapping-examples.yaml) in this project.